 Youth mobility programmes from West Germany to Israel emerged in the late 1950s and gained in popularity from the 1960s onwards.
 Such travel to Israel was a testing ground for the internationalist visions of diverse organisers - including the secular left, Protestant, and Christian Democratic groups analysed here - as well as for their young visitors.
-However, these programmes largely reproduced an uneven internationalism, which prioritised contact between West Germans and Israeli Jews, while sidelining Arabs living in Israel.
-In illuminating this condition, this article adds to the emerging literature on internationalism that explores both its benevolent aspects and its blind spots, particularly its link to Orientalism.
-This uneven internationalism occurred due to the prevalent reason why
+However, these programmes largely reproduced an uneven internationalism, which prioritised contact between

-152ACDP, JU-ACDP, 04-007-150-1: Bericht über die Studienfahrt der Jungen Union des Rheinlandes in den Nahen Osten vom 13. bis 28.
+&lt;sup>151 ACDP, JU-ACDP, 04-007-150-1: Bericht über die Studienfahrt der Jungen Union des Rheinlandes in den Nahen Osten vom 13. bis 28.
 Mai 1967.

-153ACDP, JU-ACDP, 04-006-055/4: Programm vom 29.7-21.8.1965.
+&lt;sup>152 ACDP, JU-ACDP, 04-006-055/4, 'Programm vom 29.7 -21.8.1965.

-154ACDP, JU-ACDP, 04-007-150-1: Bericht über die Studienfahrt, op. cit.; Sachbericht, op. cit.
+&lt;sup>153 ACDP, JU-ACDP, 04-007-150-1: Bericht über die Studienfahrt, op. cit.; Sachbericht, op. cit.

-155Bilstein et al., op. cit., 42.
+Bilstein et al, op. cit., 42.

-156S.
-Kott, 'Cold War internationalism' in Sluga and Clavin (eds), op. cit., 340-62.
-See also S. Kott, Organiser le monde: Une autre histoire de la guerre froide (Paris, 2021).
+&lt;sup>155 S. Kott, 'Cold War internationalism', in: Sluga and Clavin (eds.), op. cit., 340-62.
+See also: S. Kott, Organiser le monde: Une autre histoire de la guerre froide (Paris, 2021).

-organisers and visitors favoured journeys to Israel: to establish close ties with Jews in order to leave behind the Nazi past.
+West Germans and Israeli Jews, while side-lining Arabs living in Israel.
+In illuminating this condition, this article adds to the emerging literature on internationalism that explores both its benevolent aspects and its blind spots, particularly its link to Orientalism.
+This uneven internationalism occurred due to the prevalent reason why organizers and visitors favoured journeys to Israel: to establish close ties with Jews to leave behind the Nazi past.
 It was also affected by the Orientalist stereotypes that circulated among some organisers and visitors, and was favoured by Israeli authorities.
 Meanwhile, West German federal state institutions took a backseat, financing youth travel to Israel but not playing a significant role in shaping the agenda.
 West Germany's Cold War priorities meant that it only established official ties with Israel in 1965.
 In this sense, organised travel to Israel was distinctive from West German youth programmes with other countries, especially France, which in this period gained momentum as a means of promoting international ties.

 The age-related self-perception of most visitors shaped key tenets of the uneven contact of young West Germans with Israeli Jews.
 West German visitors largely assigned their age group a 'mission' to establish strong ties with Israeli Jews, which fed into their substantial engagement with social life in the kibbutzim.
-Moreover, most visitors empathised with the suffering of individual Jews under the Nazis although they did not situate this interaction within its social and political context.
+Moreover, most visitors empathised with the suffering of individual Jews under the Nazis although they did not situate it within its social and political context.
 They felt no individual guilt for the Holocaust, having been too young when it transpired.
-In this way, they reflected the visible tendency among West German youth in the 1960s to approach the Holocaust in a de-historicised manner.
+In so doing, they resembled the visible tendency among West German youth in the 1960s to approach the Holocaust in a dehistoricised manner.